 When they report a load time (“Speed Index”) of under two seconds, you’re doing great!
 However, when it’s over two seconds, you should reduce the number of styles and scripts you push to the visitor.

 For WordPress users: consider using a great free theme from the WordPress.org repository; they’re forced to play by the strict rules.
 Extravagant “can-do-it-all” themes also do things you don’t want them to do and are often under-optimized, which add significantly to load time and incompatibilities.

 You can entice visitors to go to your website by writing about a controversial topic.
 But, be sure that the title and description match the content you’re providing.

 The introduction should convince your visitors they’ve landed on the right page.
 To do so, explain what you’re writing about in the first paragraph; this should overlap with your title and meta description.

 Use relatable images

 Images are a great way to let visitors stick.
-Not only will they make your site more lively, but they will also let visitors know what the subject is about or related to.
+Not only will they make your site feel vibrant and alive, but they will also familiarize your visitors with the subject.

 These tips will help you gain visitors.
 Hopefully, they’ll stick with you!

 There’s always something to write about; and, if you get more quality content out there, then you’ll have more pages that can rank in search engines.

 Engage on trends